 Florida International University is a good choice for students pursuing a Hospitality Management degree.
+Graduates from the Hospitality Management program at Florida International University earn 0.6% more than the average college grad in this field.
 The neighborhood of Miami, Florida, is decent for students who favor a quieter, suburban place.

 University of Nevada - Las Vegas is a great choice for students pursuing a Hospitality Management degree.
-Hospitality majors from University of Nevada - Las Vegas receive an earnings boost of about 18.6% over the typical income of Hospitality majors.
+We have determined that the Hospitality major at UNLV is highly focused.
 Las Vegas, Nevada is the perfect setting for individuals who get pleasure from the active city life.